vividfog/nordpool-predict-fi/README.md

-  --add-history       Add all missing predictions to the database post-hoc; use with --predict --narrate           Narrate the predictions into text using an LLM --commit            Commit the results to DB and deploy folder; use with --predict, --narrate --deploy            Deploy the output files to the deploy folder but not GitHub --github            Push the deployed files to a GitHub repo; use with --deploy
+  --add-history       Add all missing predictions to the database post-hoc; use with --predict --narrate           Narrate the predictions into text using an LLM --commit            Commit the results to DB and deploy folder; use with --predict, --narrate --deploy            Deploy the output files to the deploy folder
 ```

 See the data/create folder for a set of DB initialization scripts if you need them.
 You may need to fetch some of the data sets from their original sources.